Download the Fact Sheet (Updated 2015)

 - North Dakota’s 287 Latino-owned businesses had sales and receipts of $20.5 million and employed 651 people in 2007, the last year for which data is available.
 The state’s 412 Asian-owned businesses had sales and receipts of $151.3 million and employed 1,469 people in 2007, according to the U.S. Census Bureau’s Survey of Business Owners.

-Immigrants are important to North Dakota’s economy as workers.
+Immigrants are important to North Dakota’s economy as workers and taxpayers.

 Unauthorized immigrants contribute to North Dakota’s economy as workers and consumers.

-- Unauthorized immigrants comprised less than 0.5% of the state’s workforce (or fewer than 10,000 workers) in 2010 , according to a report by the Pew Hispanic Center.
+- Unauthorized immigrants comprised 0.5% of the state’s workforce (or fewer than 5,000 workers) in 2012 , according to a report by the Pew Hispanic Center.

 - If all unauthorized immigrants were removed from North Dakota, the state would lose $55.1 million in economic activity, $24.5 million in gross state product, and approximately 360 jobs, even accounting for adequate market adjustment time, according to a report by the Perryman Group .